hussin2323332/slrm-lumin-fusion/README.md

 In high dimensions, bounding boxes overlap extensively.
 When a point falls inside multiple sectors, the one with the smallest bounding box volume is selected.
 Degenerate sectors (near-zero range on any axis) are clamped to prevent numerical artifacts.

+These constraints ensure the engine behaves as a geometric compression system rather than a traditional black-box learner.

 ---

 ## Usage